shalb/cdev-examples/aws/eks-model/README.md

 ![HuggingFace Cluster.de](../../assets/hf_thumbnail.png)

-The goal in this article to show users how they could launch any LLM model from HuggingFace Hub with Chat into AWS cloud account on top of Kubernetes and make this production ready.
+The goal of this article is to show users how they could launch any LLM model from HuggingFace Hub with Chat into an AWS cloud account on top of Kubernetes and make this production-ready.

 ## HuggingFace TGI and Chat-UI

-The Hugging Face beside models datasets and python libraries also ships Docker containers that allow inference in loca There are two projects:
+Hugging Face, in addition to models, datasets, and Python libraries, also ships Docker containers for local inference.
+There are two projects:

 - [Text Generation Inference](https://github.com/huggingface/text-generation-inference/).
-Docker that could serve model.
+A Docker container that can serve models.
 - [Chat-UI](https://github.com/huggingface/chat-ui/).
-Docker image that could be used for chatting with model(like ChatGPT interface).
+A Docker image for chatting with models (similar to ChatGPT's interface).

-This looks enough if you need just deploy and test locally, but when you want to deploy this quickly to Kubernetes, there could be some pain and lot of configuration.
+This is sufficient if you just need to deploy and test locally.
+However, when you want to quickly deploy this to Kubernetes, there could be some pain and a lot of configuration.

-So we decided to simplify this journey for users who would like to just to spin some LLM models into their cloud accounts and don't want to bother with complex infrastructure development and management.
+So, we decided to simplify this journey for users who would like to spin up LLM models in their cloud accounts without dealing with complex infrastructure development and management.

 ## Kubernetes, Helm, Terraform and Cluster.dev

-Most of data scientist are using Python as an interface to test fine-tune and serve models, but when it comes to production, the DevOps teams need to pack tha into the infrastructure code.
-Additional point here is that with Kubernetes the price for GPU nodes would be at least 20% better then with Sagemaker, and you can scale them more flexible.
-Most of the production infrastructures are provisioned using Terraform, and the software are deployed to Kubernetes with Helm.
+Most data scientists use Python as an interface to test, fine-tune, and serve models.
+However, when it comes to production, DevOps teams need to incorporate this into the infrastructure code.
+An additional point here is that with Kubernetes, the cost of GPU nodes would be at least 20% better than with SageMaker, and you can scale them more flexibly.
+Most production infrastructures are provisioned using Terraform, and software is deployed to Kubernetes with Helm.

-[Cluster.dev](https://cluster.dev) (its our open-source framework) was designed especially for the task when you need to deploy a complete infrastructure and software with minimum commands and documentation.
-You can think about it as InstallShield (next->next->install) but for the Terraform, Helm to install any software to your cloud accounts.
+[Cluster.dev](https://cluster.dev) (it's our open-source framework) was designed especially for tasks where you need to deploy a complete infrastructure and software with minimal commands and documentation.
+You can think of it as InstallShield (next->next->install) but for Terraform and Helm to install any software to your cloud accounts.

 ## Quick Start on EKS

-To show the workflow we would use Amazon AWS cloud and managed EKS.
-But this could be adapted for any other cloud and Kuberentes version.
+To show the workflow we will use Amazon AWS cloud and managed EKS.
+But this can be adapted for any other cloud and Kuberentes version.

 ### Prerequisites

 - AWS cloud account credentials.
-- [AWS Quota](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html#request-increase) change is requested for G5 or other desired types of instances.
+- [AWS Quota](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html#request-increase) change requested for G5 or other desired types of instances.
 - [Cluster.dev](https://docs.cluster.dev/installation-upgrade/) and [Terraform](https://developer.hashicorp.com/terraform/downloads) installed.
 - Route53 DNS zone (optional).
-- Select HuggingFace model with .safetensors weights from Hub.
-Or you can upload model to s3 bucket, see example in [bootstrap.ipynb](bootstrap.ipynb)
+- Select a HuggingFace model with .safetensors weights from Hub.
+Alternatively, you can upload the model to an S3 bucket; see the example in [bootstrap.ipynb](bootstrap.ipynb)

 Create an S3 Bucket for storing state files: